schmidtbri/health-checks-for-ml-model-deployments/blog_post/blog_post.md

 In this blog post we showed how to deal with a common issue that arises when a large model is deployed.
 When the model parameters take a long time to load, the model service needs to make sure that no clients are depending on it to provide predictions until it is finished starting up.
 We accomplished this on the Kubernetes platform by adding health check endpoints to the model service and configuring Kubernetes to check on the endpoints.
 By doing this we are able to guarantee that the model service will only become available to clients once it has finished starting up.

-In order to build the healthchecks, the model did not need to change at all.
+In order to build the health checks, the model did not need to change at all.
 We were able to build the logic into the model service package, which means that the model prediction logic did not have to change to deal with this requirement.
 We were able to isolate a deployment concern from the model that we were trying to deploy.
 This also means that we can reuse the model to make predictions in other contexts and not have this extra logic being carried along with it.